pfriesch/PhnKWS/README.md

 When implementing a new model, an important debug test consists of doing an overfitting experiment (to make sure that the model is able to overfit a tiny dataset).
 If the model is not able to overfit, it means that there is a major bug to solve.

 8. Hyperparameter tuning.
 In deep learning, it is often important to play with the hyperparameters to find the proper setting for your model.
-This activity is usually very computational and time-consuming but is often necessary when introducing new architectures.
+This activity is usually very computational and time-consuming but is often necessary when introducing new arch_dict.
 To help hyperparameter tuning, we developed a utility that implements a random search of the hyperparameters (see next section for more details).

 ### How can I tune the hyperparameters
-A hyperparameter tuning is often needed in deep learning to search for proper neural architectures.
+A hyperparameter tuning is often needed in deep learning to search for proper neural arch_dict.
 To help tuning the hyperparameters within PyTorch-Kaldi, we have implemented a simple utility that implements a random search.
 In particular, the script  `tune_hyperparameters.py` generates a set of random configuration files and can be run in this way:
 ```bash
 python tune_hyperparameters.py cfg/TIMIT_MLP_mfcc.cfg exp/TIMIT_MLP_mfcc_tuning 10 arch_lr=randfloat(0.001,0.01) batch_size_train=randint(32,256) dnn_act=choose_str{relu,relu,relu,relu,softmax|tanh,tanh,tanh,tanh,softmax}
 ```